 This document allows your child to name a trusted person to advocate for him and communicate with banks, the university's bursar's office, loan providers, and other financial institutions in the event that he requires advocacy/assistance.

 3. Living Will

-No parent wants to think about this document for their child, but unfortunately, it is too important to skip.
 This end-of-life document allows your adult child to direct whether or not he wants life-sustaining treatment if he becomes terminally ill or permanently unconscious and there is no chance of significant recovery.
-This is his opportunity to decide now.
+No parent wants to think about this document for their child, but this is his opportunity to decide his wishes now.

 4. Last Will and Testament

+Final note - estate planning typically takes 1-2 weeks from the initial appointment to complete.
 We are happy to assist your child in preparing and executing these documents before "leaving the nest" and setting off on the next big adventure.
-To schedule an appointment, please call 267-625-8877 or book online at bartonestatelaw.com/practiceareas.
+To schedule an appointment, please call 267-625-8877 or book online at bartonestatelaw.com/appointment .

 Schedule Initial Appointment now through August 10th

 Preparation of Will, General Power of Attorney, Medical Power of Attorney and Living Will